 - Vacuum casting is one of the most cost-effective ways to produce high quality, low volume plastic parts which can be similar to injection moulding parts

-- The parts are especially suitable for form, fit and function tests during the embodiment design stages, where it can be used for marketing, field user testing and product design verification purposes
+- The parts are especially suitable for form, fit and function tests during the embodiment design stages, where they can be used for marketing, field user testing and product design verification purposes

-- There are many vacuum casting resins commercially available which can be used to create parts to satisfy a wide range of design requirements such as temperature requirements, different surface textures, hardness, etc.
+- There are many vacuum casting resins commercially available that can be used to create parts to satisfy a wide range of design requirements such as temperature requirements, different surface textures, hardness, etc.

 - Materials are also available to create parts that are fully opaque, translucent or completely transparent

 - Sometimes high-quality wax masters can be made using vacuum casting for investment casting to increase the finer details of intricate features

 Typical technical specification

 |Time frame||Within 24 hr – 5 working days for up to 30-50 parts|

 |Material choice||Wide variety of materials available|